Electronic-nuclear entanglement in Born-Oppenheimer wave functions and beyond: Theory

-The nuclear motion is solved with the nuclear Hamiltonian in Eq.~\eqref{eq:eq:nuclear_hamiltonian} for 1D.
-We provide a FGH grid also for the internuclear distances $\{R_j\}$ and the nuclear FGH Hamiltonian is diagonalized for the PEC of each electronic state $n$.
-Then, we have at our disposal a set of vibrational eigenfunctions $\chi_{n,m}(R_j)$ represented on the nuclear grid, along with their corresponding total vibronic energies $W_m^n$.
+\paragraph{Nuclear Hamiltonian on a Grid.} The nuclear motion is solved with the nuclear Hamiltonian in Eq.~\eqref{eq:eq:nuclear_hamiltonian} for 1D.
+We provide a grid also for the internuclear distances $\{R_j\}$ and the nuclear FGH Hamiltonian is diagonalized for the PEC of each electronic state $n$.
+Then we have at our disposal a set of vibrational eigenfunctions $\chi_{n,m}(R_j)$ represented on the nuclear grid, along with their corresponding total vibronic energies $W_m^n$.